ilastik/ilastik.github.io/documentation/counting/counting.md

 <a id="sec_interactive_counting">&nbsp;</a>
 ### 3. Interactive counting
-Annotations are are done by painting while looking at the raw data.
+Annotations are done by painting while looking at the raw data.
 The result of this algorithm can be interactively refined while being in **Live-Update** mode.
-The overall workflow resemble the [Pixel Classification Workflow](../pixelClassification).
+The overall workflow resembles the [Pixel Classification Workflow](../pixelClassification).
 The main difference is that the Counting workflow gives the user the possibility to:

-* Add **dots** for the the object instances
+* Add **dots** for the object instances
 * Add **brush strokes** over the background
-* Add **Boxes** to monitor image regions
+* Add **boxes** to monitor image regions

 These list of interactions is typically performed in sequence.
 This idea is reflected in the layout of the control panel on the left, which is typically used from **top to bottom**.